 Our product is fully assignable to the new buyer.

-Every lender we have spoken with is comfortable with a bond as a security deposit, so long as the balance sheet behind the paper is strong, and Chubb is A++.
+Every lender we have spoken with is comfortable with a bond as a security deposit, so long as the balance sheet behind the paper is strong.

 Similar to Letter of Credit: The same thing that would happen with cash or letter of credit.
 The coverage would be reduced by the amount of the draw and the tenant would be obligated by the lease to replenish, either with cash, a LOC, or preferably, with us